signalfx/observability-bootcamp/docs/tml/index.md

     git reset --hard && git clean -fdx && git checkout 01service
     ```

 Let's get python sorted quickly.
+On a provided AWS instance, `python3` is available.

 If you're on a Mac:

 ```bash
 brew install python@3
 ```

-Then use `python3` instead of `python` everywhere.

 On another system, install a recent version of python (i.e. 3.x) with your package manager.